27 Interesting Facts About Slovenia

 Slovenia borders Austria, Croatia, Hungary and Italy (Shutterstock)

-6. Slovenia’s flag is horizontally striped white, blue and red with a coat of arms in the upper left corner.
-It features the traditional Slavic tricolour, similar to the flags of Russia and Slovakia, but has a shield which features Slovenia’s highest mountain, Triglav; wavy lines representing the Adriatic coast; and three yellow stars that reflect its communist roots.
+5. Slovenia’s flag is horizontally striped white, blue and red with a coat of arms in the upper left corner.
+It features the traditional Slavic tricolor, similar to the flags of Russia and Slovakia, but has a shield with Slovenia’s highest mountain, Triglav.

 Slovenia's flag flying with a blue sky behind